 Abstract

 The introduction of Goods and Services Tax (GST) in India in 2017 brought significant development across the financial system of the country.
 It is a crucial accountability for all production and service businesses.
 During the pre-GST period, there had been significant tax non-payers.
 Post-GST, all legal business accounting was included.
 It was continuously noted that if a business failed to pay GST, that business was automatically made to close its economic activity.
 This represents structural prosperity for the country as well as improved tax collection.
 According to the GST Council of India, Rs.
 8,76,770 crore was collected in GST during 2017–2018.
 There was a significant increase in 2024–2025, reaching Rs.
-16,75,697 crore.
+16,75,697 crores.
 This shows that there has been an increase in the registration of businesses and taxpayers in the country.
 The study compares GST collections across the states.
 To understand tax bureaucracy, the study focuses on the GST-to-GDP ratio.
 It also adopts regression analysis with variables: GST collections as the dependent variable, with GDP, consumption, imports/exports, inflation, and compliance indicators as regressors.
 Overall, the study examines the impact of GST in India from 2017 to 2026.
 However, limited empirical studies have examined GST collections in India through the lens of fiscal federalism and econometric modeling, leaving a gap in understanding its long-term revenue performance.

 Introduction

 The introduction of the Goods and Services Tax (GST) on July 1, 2017, represented biggest momentum in India's post-independence fiscal history (Lourdunathan & Xavier, 2017; Bansal et al., 2024; Poddar, P. 2025).
-Previous indirect tax system was combined as a complex and multi-layered structure comprising numerous central and state-level levies including Value Added Tax (VAT), excise duties, service taxes, and various entry taxes, which created cascading effects and administrative inefficiencies (Sharmeen & Arora, 2026) .
+Previous indirect tax system was combined as a complex and multi-layered structure comprising numerous central and state-level levies including Value Added Tax (VAT), excise duties, service taxes, and various entry taxes, which created cascading effects and administrative inefficiencies (Sharmeen & Arora, 2026).
 The fragmented tax regime resulted in significant compliance complexities, higher costs for businesses, and opportunities for tax evasion that undermined revenue mobilization efforts across both central and state governments.
 (Debroy & Misra, 2023).
 The 101st Constitutional Amendment Act of 2016 paved the way for GST implementation, fundamentally altering India's federal fiscal architecture by consolidating indirect taxation powers (Swaroop, Tibrewal, Sahil, & Yadav, 2025).
 GST was envisioned as a destination-based consumption tax that would create a unified, integrated market while simultaneously enhancing economic efficiency and formalizing the informal sector (S. C. N. & Indumati, 2024).
 The reform embodied the principle of "One Nation, One Tax," symbolizing a shift from a fractured state-level tax regime to a cohesive national framework that would facilitate seamless interstate commerce and improve economies of scale for businesses.
 According to the GST Council of India, Rs.
 8,76,770 crore was collected in GST during 2017–2018.
 There was a significant increase in 2025–2026, reaching Rs.
-16,75,697 crore.
+16,75,697 crores.
 This shows that there has been an increase in the registration of businesses and taxpayers in the country.
 The study compares GST collections across the states.
 To understand tax bureaucracy, the study focuses on the GST-to-GDP ratio.
 It also adopts regression analysis with variables: GST collections as the dependent variable, with GDP, consumption, imports/exports, inflation, and compliance indicators as regressors.
 Overall, the study examines the impact of GST in India from 2017 to 2026.

 Review from Past Studies on GST